 More About the Artist

-Marilynn Webb has exhibited in major expositions of printmaking and graphic art throughout the world, and has shown extensively nationally and in London, Paris, New York, Berlin.
+Marilynn Webb exhibited in major expositions of printmaking and graphic art throughout the world, and showed extensively nationally and in London, Paris, New York, Berlin.
 In 1999 she was accorded the honour of ONZM (Officer of the New Zealand Order of Merit).

 In New Zealand in recent years she has preferred one woman or group shows of public purpose – exhibitions exploring concepts of land, ecology, politics, women in art, and history both Maori and post-colonial.

 A video interview with Marilynn can be found here.

 Please contact us to confirm current prices: most prices are posted at the time of exhibition, and may be revised as the artists' values increase.